Heapy/awesome-kotlin/app/rss/articles/10 Features I Wish Java Would Steal From the Kotlin Language.md

 The keyword `out` here means that the generic type `T` is _produced_ from the type `IEnumerable` (as opposed to `in`, which stands for consumption).
 In C#, Scala, Ceylon, Kotlin, and many other languages, we can declare this on the type declaration, rather than on its usage (although, many languages allow for both).
 In this case, we say that `IEnumerable` is covariant with its type `T`, which means again that `IEnumerable<Integer>` is a subtype of `IEnumerable<Object>`

 In Java, this isn’t possible, which is why we have a [bazillion question by Java newbies on Stack Overflow](http://stackoverflow.com/q/4288084/521799).
-Why can’t I…
+Why can’t I...

 ```java
 Iterable<String> strings = Arrays.asList("abc");